-For in-person play, Missouri is home to more than a dozen casino locations.
+For in-person play, Missouri is home to 13 casinos.
 All of them are riverboat casinos located on various waterways in the state.
 Primarily, they are scattered along the Mississippi and Missouri rivers, although the law allows for casinos on moats or other artificial bodies of water.

 Below is everything you need to know about Missouri online casinos and their chances of making a debut plus further information about the state’s thriving gambling industry.
-Nothing is set to happen immediately, but real money online casinos may be part of the future in Missouri.
+Nothing is set to happen immediately, but real money online casinos could become part of the future in Missouri.

 No. Online casinos are not legal in Missouri at this time.
 If you see any sites that say something to the contrary, they are mistaken at best.
 The online casinos you may be able to find are likely based outside the United States and bear a host of problems that go beyond the question of legality.
 We do not recommend playing on these sites, and we’ll explain why in greater detail below.

 When will Missouri online casinos be legalized?

 We don’t really know.
 For every legislative session in recent years, both chambers of the Missouri General Assembly have considered multiple bills related to gambling expansion.
 However, none of this legislation has pertained to online casino play.
 Most of these bills have primarily focused on potentially legalizing sports betting, the operations of riverboat casinos and/or video lottery terminals.

 It’s hard to imagine lawmakers turning to online casinos before they resolve the sports betting issue, and the other concerns might have to come first as well.
 Therefore, while legal MO online casinos could be possible, it is unlikely they will be part of Missouri’s future in the next year or two.

 Potential online casinos in Missouri